nopeless/discord.js.test/test/mocha/DOCS.md

   // If true, numbers directly in front or behind words will be rejected
   // like1 this or like 1this
   checkSpacing: true,

+  // if true, messages containing @everyone and @here will reject
+  noEveryone: true,

+  // if true, strings are caseless.
+Default to true
+  caseless: true
 });

 // Setting up bots